 We get asked that question quite a bit by the folks that come flying with us when we’re doing our pre-flight paperwork.

 They both have very great histories, but as usual, the lady gets the most attention for her exciting travels.
 Juliet was built in 1976, and she spent the next three decades in Alaska.
-Like many aircraft up there Juliet would spend her Springs and Summers on floats buzzing between the countless wilderness lakes in that part of the world.
-In Autumn she would fly into Lake Hood in Anchorage.
-Then lifted up and have the floats replaced by wheel/skis, ready for flying off snow and ice.
-Her last owner in the US, Charlie Akers, founded Alaska Mountain Air and would use Juliet to fly hunters, fishermen, hikers, and sightseers into some amazing places (sadly, Charlie passed away in July 2015…he was an amazing character).
+Like many aircraft up there Juliet would spend her springs and summers on floats buzzing between the countless wilderness lakes in that part of the world.
+In autumn she would fly into Lake Hood in Anchorage, be lifted up and have the floats replaced by wheel/skis, ready for flying off snow and ice.
+Her last owner in the US, Charlie Akers, founded Alaska Mountain Air and would use Juliet to fly hunters, fishermen, hikers, and sightseers into some amazing places (sadly, Charlie passed away in July 2015……….he was an amazing guy…. check out his story!.)

 South Coast Seaplanes’ Chief Pilot Tim Gilbo bought Juliet in 2006.
 She began what would end up a very long trek south.
 Tim flew her across Alaska and through the Yukon to California, landing on snow runways all the way, and from there she was shipped to South Africa.
 Shortly afterward Tim flew her up through Mozambique to Malawi, which would be home for the next three years.
 In 2009 she moved to Botswana, flying across Mozambique and Zimbabwe to get there, and spent the next couple of years flying to exciting places all across southern Africa.